← Home

 Adding support for team-wide updates.

-When I spoke to users and Volta's advising board of health professionals, I learned that a major pain point of the hub was the inability for people to see what their coworkers were up to.
+When I spoke to users and Volta's advising board of health professionals, I learned that a major pain point of the Volta's desktop platform was the inability for admin to see what their coworkers were up to.

 Volta didn't have the bandwidth to prioritize creating an entire new page for detailed team updates.
 To address the feedback in the interim, I created a Recent Activity card for admin to see recent team and student updates.
 I worked closely with developers and my project manager to ensure that the card was feasible to implement within Volta's time frame.